paulgoetze/weka-jruby/README.md

 Please try to add RSpec tests along with your new features.
 This will ensure that your code does not break existing functionality and that your feature is working as expected.

+We use [Rubocop](https://github.com/bbatsov/rubocop) for code style recommendations.
+Please make sure your contributions comply with the default config of Rubocop.

 ## Acknowledgement

 The original ideas for wrapping Weka in JRuby come from [@arrigonialberto86](https://github.com/arrigonialberto86) and his [ruby-band](https://github.com/arrigonialberto86/ruby-band) gem.
 Great thanks!